 Indira Gandhi Tulip Garden

-The Indira Gandhi Tulip Garden is the biggest Tulip garden of Asia that is spread over a zone of around 12 hectares.
+is the biggest Tulip garden of Asia that is spread over a zone of around 12 hectares.
 There are approximately 60 kinds of Tulips that can be found inside this huge garden.
 If you plan to include a visit to this garden on your travel itinerary, it is highly advisable to schedule your holiday plan around the month of March when the flowers are in full bloom and where it is the only month of the year that it is kept open for the public to appreciate, take pictures with, and just simply adore the natural backdrop and frame work of the row of colorful blooms.

 The sight is essentially delightful and one must plan carefully the time of visit to Kashmir with the goal That a visit to this garden can be done as well.